descandon88/Ecuador-Growth-data-set/README.md

 # Ecuador-growth-data-set
-Data set and indicators of Ecuador growth
+Data set and indicators of Ecuador growth and industry sector.